 This gathering of the tribe—all staff poets from this year's Community of Writers’ Summer Poetry Workshop in Squaw Valley—will raise money for the Poetry Program’s financial aid and scholarships.
 Books by the poets will be available for purchase and signing.

-Tickets are $24 general admission and $12 for students (with current student ID).
+Tickets are $20 advance/$25 at the door for general admission and $12 advance/$15 at the door for students (with current student ID).
 Group discounts are available.
-The First Unitarian Church will NOT be selling tickets.
+The Crocker Art Museum will NOT be selling tickets.
 Please do not contact them regarding ticket sales.

 This venue is wheelchair accessible.

-Deborah Dashow Ruth —supporter of the Community of Writers for many years.
-Deborah is a poet and many-times Squaw Poetry Workshop participant.
+This Event is Underwritten by Deborah Dashow Ruth — Deborah is a poet, playwright, alum and long-time supporter of the Community of Writers.
 She is sponsoring the event to help poets who, without the financial aid this even provides, would be unable to attend the summer program.

-Thanks also to Hotel Rex for providing discounted accommodations for our readers.
+Thanks also to The Sterling Hotel for providing discounted accommodations for our readers.

 We are looking for volunteers!
 We need help with:

 - Promoting the event during the months of April and May.